rackerlabs/design-system/_component_design/select-filters.md

 ### Trigger button

-Filters are triggered by a secondary button which contains the filter icon and a "Filters" label.
+Filters are triggered by a secondary button which contains the filter icon and a label named **Filters**.
 We recommend placing the filter button on the top right side of a data set, but it does not need to be the most right aligned element.

 {% endcolumn %}